YaskawaEurope/mlx-examples/source/examples/functions/MceWarnings/index.md

 MotoLogix *warnings* are handled quite differently than MotoLogix *alarms*.
 There is no variable in the data packet which tells the amount of active warnings.
 Instead, we need to *poll* for warnings using `MLxGetMessageDetail`.
+That function reads the information as strings (in the active pendant language).

+The warning information is stored in an array
+(see {{< link "MceWarningsIO#aWarnings" "MceWarningsIO" >}}).

 {{< note >}}
 A full polling sequence consists of 10 polling actions.
 {{< /note >}}

-For this purpose it uses a state machine:
+This function uses a state machine:

 - {{< link "MceWarningsIO#nSmReadWarnings" "nSmReadWarnings">}} - getting the
   warning information from the controller